Transforming green beans into the aromatic coffee we love depends on one vital piece of equipment – the coffee roaster.

 Coffee has a long, rich history.
 Preparing roasted coffee beans to make a drink is thought to date back centuries to Africa and the Middle East.
 The Ottoman Empire and European colonisation then took the drink around the world.

 The first known roasting tools were thin, perforated pans that were used over an open flame.
-The roaster would use spoons to move the beans around and ensure even roasting.
+The person would use spoons to move the beans around and ensure even roasting.

-Only a small amount of beans could be roasted at a time, and the stirring meant that the roaster had to pay close attention throughout the whole process.
+Only a small amount of beans could be roasted at a time, and the stirring meant that the person had to pay close attention throughout the whole process.

 Learn more in A Brief History of Coffee Consumption